-The African Forest Landscape Restoration Initiative (AFR100) is a commitment by African countries to restore 100 million ha of degraded land by 2030.
 The first phase of AFR 100 specifically focused on laying the foundation for rapid restoration work.
 The three main focus areas are: cultivating political will, building an enabling environment, and catalyzing implementation.
 It achieved the following:

+Cultivated political will: 32 AFR100 countries committed to restore 128M hectares of degraded land by 2030.

+• Built the enabling conditions

+- 15 AFR100 countries have mapped and designated priority areas to restore - 10 AFR100 countries have national restoration strategies and/or budgets - 6 AFR100 countries have set baselines and monitoring for priority landscapes.

+• Catalyzed implementation:

-- Cultivated political will: 32 AFR100 countries committed to restore 128M hectares of degraded land by 2030. - Built the enabling conditions - 15 AFR100 countries have mapped and designated priority areas to restore - 10 AFR100 countries have national restoration strategies and/or budgets - 6 AFR100 countries have set baselines and monitoring for priority landscapes. - Catalyzed implementation: - Countries report 5M+ hectares under restoration - Vetted 3,200 applicants to select top 100 locally led restoration enterprises and community projects that demonstrate the potential of locally led models of restoration.
-There are amazing projects on the ground but they need to be empowered to address the technical gaps and provide them with resources so that they can scale those amazing projects and work on the ground.
+- Countries report 5M+ hectares under restoration - Vetted 3,200 applicants to select top 100 locally led restoration enterprises & community projects that demonstrate the potential of locally led models of restoration.
+They have realized that from projects that apply to their funding, most of the projects (75%) are early stage and not investor ready.
+Only 5% are investor ready.
+We need to flip the statistics to ensure more funding for restoration projects.
+They are focusing on working with local businesses to identify the technical gaps and needs and address those gaps through technical support and connect these businesses and SMEs with funders.
+They are amazing projects on the ground but they need to be empowered to address the technical gaps and provide them with resources so that they can scale those amazing projects and work on the ground.